Commonwealth Railways NDH class railcar

-The NDH railcar's design evolved from the Queensland Railways 1800 class rail motor.
+Commonwealth Railways placed an order for six NDH railcars with Commonwealth Engineering in 1952.
+The NDH railcar's design had evolved from the Queensland Railways 1800 class rail motor.
 Queensland Railways had designed the 1800 class and Commonwealth Engineering had built them at their plant at Granville NSW, starting in 1952.
 At that time Commonwealth Engineering was overwhelmed with orders for rolling stock from around Australia, so it arranged for the Gloucester Railway Carriage & Wagon Company, to subcontract the construction of the NDHs.

 NDH1 and NDH2 were the first two of six NDH railcars to enter service on the narrow gauge Central Australia Railway.
 They commenced operation on 16 December 1954 and provided a passenger service between Port Augusta and Marree.
 When two more of the railcars arrived from England, NDH1 and NDH2 were transferred to the North Australia Railway.
 NDH1 and NDH2 arrived at Larrimah after being transported by road from Alice Springs, on the 11th of July 1955.

-Due to the alteration in train services following the opening to Brachina of the new standard gauge Stirling North to Marree railway in 1956, NDH railcars were used for a time on the old narrow gauge Quorn to Hawker section but passenger numbers were low, so the NDH railcars were replaced with mixed trains.
+Due to the alteration in train services following the opening to Brachina of the new standard gauge Stirling North to Marree railway in 1956, NDH railcars were used for a time on the old narrow gauge Quorn to Hawker section but passenger numbers were low, so the NDH railcars were replaced with a road bus service.

 With the completion of the standard gauge Marree line from Stirling North in 1957, Commonwealth Railways found that they no longer needed the narrow gauge NDH railcars.
 Also in 1962 NDH1 and NDH2 were transported back from Darwin to the Central Australia Railway as Commonwealth Railways had reverted to using mixed trains to provide the passenger service on the North Australia Railway.

 After eight years in service, all six NDH railcars had become redundant for narrow gauge use.